intel/diagnostics-utility/docs/group-checks.rst

 Run a Group of Checks
 =====================

-..
-  Note: running a group of checks is supported on Linux.
-For Windows, only the `base_system_check` is supported so there is not a group checks that can be run.

-The Diagnostics Utility for Intel® oneAPI Toolkits organizes checks in groups or categories.
+The Diagnostics Utility for oneAPI organizes checks in groups or categories.
 To choose specific group you want to run, use the List of Checks.

 For example, use the  ``gpu``  argument to run multiple checks related